-If you are a beach lover then Devon has plenty of accessible beaches, some with beach wheelchairs.
-Accessible Countryside has kindly put a list together, see: Accessible Beaches in Devon
+Devon has plenty of accessible beaches, some with beach wheelchairs if you are a beach lover.
+Accessible Countryside has kindly put a list together.
+See Accessible Beaches in Devon.

-I do like the fact that Visit Bude’s website has a special section for accessible attractions, in fact, this seems to be a common theme throughout Cornwall.
-Accessibility is clearly important and as Britain’s most popular holiday destination this kind of information makes visiting so much easier.
+I like that Visit Bude’s website has a special section for accessible attractions, and this seems to be a common theme throughout Cornwall.
+Accessibility is essential, and as Britain’s most popular holiday destination, this kind of information makes visiting so much easier.

-It’s also in Bude where we encountered the rules around Blue Badge Parking.
-There are certain rules which mean to park in a council run car park for free, you need a permit from Cornwall Council prior to your visit.
+It’s also in Bude, where we encountered the rules around Blue Badge Parking.
+There are specific rules which mean to park in a council-run car park for free, and you need a permit from Cornwall Council before your visit.

-You can pay and display but when you are visiting as many car parks as we did, the cost soon adds up.
+You can pay and display, but the cost soon adds up when you visit as many car parks as we did.

 Here are the details: Blue Badge Parking in Cornwall Council Car Parks

-I love the history and myths of Cornwall and the most famous have got to be the legend of King Arthur.
+I love the history and myths of Cornwall, and the most famous has got to be the legend of King Arthur.

-There are some facilities open to you during the summer months but these are limited.
+Some facilities are open to you during the summer months, but these are limited.
 You can find out more about access at Tintagel Castle on the English Heritage website.

-That said, I wasn’t too disappointed because I parked up on the headland at St Materiana’s Church and had a little wander on the headland which overlooks the island.
+I wasn’t too disappointed because I parked up on the headland at St Materiana’s Church and had a little wander on the headland that overlooks the island.